dhili/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-#### Median total number of steps taken per day with the missing data filled in.
+#### Median total number of steps taken each day with the missing data filled in.

 ```r
 #computing median